land-edi/Excel-VBA/README.md

-# Individual-Studies
+# Excel/VBA
-This repo contains exploration to uncover insight from data
+This repo contains data exploration in Excel and data manipulation with VBA